FelixRilling/pseudo-eval/README.md

 ## Introduction

-pseudo-eval uses RegExp to staticaly evaluate restricted JS code string expressions.
-This makes it safer to use, as harmful code is harder to be executed by end-users (as long as the optional context doesnt have access to it).
+pseudo-eval uses RegExp to statically evaluate restricted JS code string expressions.
+This makes it safer to use, as harmful code is harder to be executed by end-users (as long as the optional context doesn't have access to it).
 Only very simple expressions are allowed.

 Current problems: